carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/06-Nextflow_Best_Practice.md

 As the above example shows you will have to manually indent your help (unless someone wants to share a nice trick?).
 It can be helpful to split your help into difference sections such as "Required arguments" to let users know the bare minimum they need to include to get the script running.

 You may have noticed that the defaults are declared with `$` (`[default: ${params.input_file}]`).
 This is a good habit to get into as your defaults may change based on the configuration you are using so the help can be used to help remind yourself of your current defaults.
-The example help aslo includes the `-w` which is a Nextflow param, not a user declared param, explaining some of these can be useful for users that aren't familiar with some of Nextflows arguments.
+The example help aslo includes the `-w` which is a Nextflow param, not a user declared param.
+Explaining some Nextflow parmas these can be useful for users that aren't familiar with some of Nextflows arguments.

 ## Explaining your operators